pi-lar/neuropil/doc/source/protocol.token.rst

 Conclusion
 **********

-You can create arbitrary complex hierarchical token constructs and facilitate them in the way we have descibed them.
+You can create arbitrary complex hierarchical token constructs and facilitate them in the way we have described them.
 Please do not overdo it!
 Setting up a new realm and rejoining your devices and applications is easier than creating complex pki hierarchies, and it can be done online !
-Try this with certifates/pki and you know that you have fallen into a trap ...
+Try this with certificates/pki and you know that you have fallen into a trap ...